Logo Dresdner Silber und Metallveredlung GmbH

 We gold plate parts, components and jewelry

-We offer electroplating for all types of parts, components and jewelry.
-We use gold plating for surface finishing or to improve electrical conductivity and corrosion resistance for electrical engineering, precision mechanics, medical technology, the automotive industry and decorative gold plating for jewelry.
+We offer electroplated gold plating for all kinds of parts, components and jewelry.
+We offer surface finishing with gold to improve electrical conductivity and corrosion resistance with gold for electrical engineering, precision mechanics, medical technology, the automotive industry and decorative gold plating in jewelry finishing.

 Gilding services

-• Electroplating of small to very small connectors using the barrel plating process
+• Electroplating of connectors, small to very small, using the barrel plating process

-• Manual electroplating (e.g. watch industry) or small barrel systems for small quantities
+• Gold plating by hand electroplating (e.g. in the watch industry) or small barrel systems for small quantities

-• High-quality gold plating of hands, plates for watches in the upper price segment
+• High-quality watch gold plating of hands, plates and bracelets for watches in the upper price segment

-• High-quality gold plating on surfaces for fireplace frames and their accessories (handles, decorative screws)
+• High-quality gold plating on surfaces for fireplace frames and their accessories (handles, decorative parts and gold-plated screws)

-• Gold plating on individual parts and custom gilding for institutes
+• Gold plating on individual parts and gilding technology for bespoke gilding in institutes

-• Gold coatings for the restoration of vintage cars
+• Coatings with gold for the restoration of vintage cars

-• Galvanic gilding of jewelry with a perfect finish
+• Gold-plating jewelry with a perfect finish and uniform gold look, also for gold-plating glasses

-• Decorative gold plating of all kinds of parts
+• Decorative gold plating of metal parts in many variations and sizes

-Like hardly any other metal, electroplated gold plating has a very broad and varied range of applications.
+More than almost any other metal, electroplated gold has a very broad and diverse range of applications.
 Gold has very good electrical conductivity, is virtually corrosion-free and is therefore used in technical applications.
-A gold coating achieves precisely defined coating properties.
-The hardness and colour of the gold can be changed by alloying additives.
+Precisely defined coating properties are achieved with a gold coating from the manufacturer.
+The hardness and color of the gold can be changed by adding alloys during electroplating.

 Advantages of gold plating